comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 ## Supported Devices
-KOReader can be installed on all Kindle devices.
-Note, firmware 5.6.x and newer might require physically modding the device.
-More on that [here](https://www.mobileread.com/forums/showthread.php?t=267541).
+KOReader can be installed on all *jailbroken* Kindle devices.

+**NOTE:** The ability to jailbreak a Kindle device depends on both the model, the specific variant of its model, and the current firmware version it's running.
+Detailing all of the intricacies this can involve is out of scope for this document, so, please check the current state of things on [MobileRead](https://www.mobileread.com/forums/forumdisplay.php?f=150).
+In general, the newer the device, the trickier it gets.

-Certain features are currently unavailable on non-touch devices such as the Kindle4 (NT) and earlier.
-See [Issue 1898](https://github.com/koreader/koreader/issues/1898).
+Certain minor features may currently still be unavailable on non-touch devices such as the Kindle 4 (NT) and earlier.
+Don't hesitate to check and open an issue if you encounter such a problem.

 ## Installation
 Besides the reader itself, you will also need to install a launcher.
 For that purpose, you can use KPVBooklet or KUAL, or even both.

-  1. Jailbreak your Kindle, refer to [this post](http://www.mobileread.com/forums/showthread.php?t=186645).
+  1. Jailbreak your Kindle, refer to [this post](http://www.mobileread.com/forums/showthread.php?t=186645) or others, depending on your device.
   1. Install a launcher
       * Install KPV Booklet, refer to [this wiki](https://github.com/koreader/kpvbooklet/wiki).
       * Install KUAL, refer to [the official thread](http://www.mobileread.com/forums/showthread.php?t=203326)